enricllagostera/ponte/process/to-do.md

 ## Backlog

+- [ ] Allow importing from wiki as individual files or as folder compilations
+- [ ] Load commits from wiki repo and display in commit feed
+- [ ] Compile devlogs with advanced options (git trailers)
 - [ ] Visualize a timeline of commits showing passage of time between them
 - [ ] Visualize commits in an ordered topological timeline (usual git charts)
-- [ ] Allow importing from wiki as individual files or as folder compilations
-- [ ] Load commits from wiki repo and display in commit feed
 - [ ] Encode manually selected files
 - [ ] Ignore commits from subject (simple string pattern)
-- [ ] Compile devlogs with advanced options (git footer)
 - [ ] Compile folders from glob pattern
 - [ ] Copy file as sources and encode from filename (glob pattern)
 - [ ] Encode files from text content (glob pattern, aka auto-code)